swcarpentry/DEPRECATED-bc/lessons/misc-git/git-and-github/instructor_notes.md

     - Connect the working area box and the staging box with `git add`.
 - Run `git add top-things-to-learn.md`.
-- `git status` -- highlight the "Changes to be committed" section and git telling you how to unstage the new file.
+- `git status` -- highlight the "Changes to be committed" section and Git telling you how to unstage the new file.

 ### Taking the Snapshot